 Circle Home Plus works with a majority of mesh network systems, but occasionally they can have issues pairing.
 When you're initially setting up Circle Home Plus, you may need to separate the 2.4GHz and 5GHz bands and power down your mesh networks satellite units, while leaving the main gateway up.
 Your gateway unit is the one that is connected to your home's modem via an ethernet cord.
 Satellite units might connect to it via ethernet, or more likely, via a mesh wireless network.
-Pair Circle Home Plus to the 2.4GHz network, and then plug it in via ethernet.
+Pair Circle Home Plus via Ethernet to the main node/router, or place Circle near your main node and pair using the back up Wi-Fi pairing method to the 2.4GHz network.
 Afterwards, you can bring your satellite units back up.
 Just make sure to set them as "Unmanaged" if they appear in the Circle app's device list.

 Many routers have security settings turned on by default to help protect against unwanted internet traffic and ensure the safety of your home network.
 However, some routers have firewall settings that may filter out Circle Home Plus's requests to reach the internet.

 Please take a look at our Advanced Firewall page for information about settings to check in your router's configuration.
 If you think you're having issues related to your firewall, you can log into your router to change its settings.
 We don't recommend turning your firewall completely off, but you can lower the settings and try to use Circle Home Plus with these changes.